Woodbois

 159. Progress on commitment to pay a living wage?

-34% - The company states that employees are paid paid on average 27% and 34% above the local minimum wage in Gabon and Mozambique respectively.
-However, the information reported is not externally verified.
+34% - The company states that employees are paid on average 27% and 34% above the local minimum wage in Gabon and Mozambique, respectively.
+However, the information on paying a living wage is not reported.

 160. Reporting of salary by gender?